bitcoinops/bitcoinops.github.io/_topics/en/client-side-validation.md

 that Bob controls.

-**[RGB][]** is a client-side validation protocol for working with arbitrary reach state and Turing-complete state evolution rules.
+**[RGB][]** is a client-side validation protocol for working with arbitrary reachable state and Turing-complete state evolution rules.
 It uses taproot-embedded OP_RETURN commitments (named **tapret**) to allow transactions to commit to smart contract state.